aymankr/search-graph-paths/README.md

 # Evaluation of the best path

 The purpose of this program is to build a graph from a text file.
 This graph is composed of paths, which are themselves composed of vertices linked with a distance (longitude and latitude), the edges can be "stops" and obligatory points to pass during the path.
-The goal is to find the best possible path of this chart that goes through all the "stops".
+The goal is to find the best possible path of this journey that goes through all the "stops".

 ## Example